Who Were the Parents of Philander McCarter?

 John William Hill (1812-1879) watercolor from the New York Public Library

 On April 4, 1804 Margaret Fenton, who had been a witness at the bastardy hearing eight months earlier, was indicted, but plead not guilty to keeping a disorderly house.
-She was convicted and fined $40 plus the costs of prosecution.
+She was convicted and fined $40 plus the costs of prosecution for petty larceny.

 Disorderly house charges against women usually, but not always, involved prostitution.
 Employment options for single women in early NYC were limited and wages were deplorably low.
 They could work as cooks, laundresses, seamstresses, and maids for another household, or perform all of the above by running a boarding house of their own.
 It is not surprising that some would have turned to prostitution as a means of survival.